Yicong-Huang/Yicong-Huang.github.io/_news/announcement_15.md

 related_posts: false
 ---

-I attended VLDB24 in Guangzhou, China, presenting the research paper for Texera, the system we have been building for the past 8 years!
+I attended VLDB 2024 in Guangzhou, China, presenting the research paper for Texera, the system we have been building for the past 8 years!